anadiedrichs/laborAI/README.md

 * Visit https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct to ask for access.

-* Visit huggingface.co and get your token
+* Visit huggingface.co and get your TOKEN.
+* After you create the TOKEN, give access to read the model meta-llama/Meta-Llama-3-8B-Instruct

 ### How to run it on your own machine